 Who Threatens Our Identity?

 Today’s talk about identity and sovereignty is often rather gloomy.
-Both are allegedly endangered: by an EU that wishes to assimilate “us” as much as possible; by the European Commission with its standards; by NATO, the International Monetary Fund and the World Bank; by the United Nations; by foreign capital; by Western ideologies; by Eastern mafias; by American influence; by Asian or African immigration; and by God knows what else.
+Both are allegedly endangered: by a European Union that wishes to assimilate “us” as much as possible; by the European Commission with its standards; by NATO, the International Monetary Fund, and the World Bank; by the United Nations; by foreign capital; by Western ideologies; by Eastern mafias; by American influence; by Asian or African immigration; and by God knows what else.

 Some of these concerns may contain a rational core.
-Yet they all derive from a traditional misconception – the belief that upholding character, identity or sovereignty is not principally the task of a community or a people but is something left in the control of others; that is, left to those who would attempt to deprive “us” of our identity, or at least to weaken it.
+Yet they all derive from a traditional misconception – the belief that upholding character, identity, or sovereignty is not principally the task of a community or a people but is something left in the control of others; that is, left to those who would attempt to deprive “us” of our identity, or at least to weaken it.
 I do not think, however, that the world’s main concern is to find ways to rob people of their identity and sovereignty.
-Respect for any nation’s unique character; the manner of its development; and, the degree to which a community decides its fate, is determined primarily by those living within it.
+Respect for any country’s unique character, the manner of its development, and the degree to which a community decides its fate, are determined primarily by those living within it.

 Project Syndicate celebrates its 25th anniversary with PS 25, a collection of our hardest-hitting commentaries so far.